Road surface: Bituminous surface

 Bituminous surface treatment (BST) or chipseal is used mainly on low-traffic roads, but also as a sealing coat to rejuvenate an asphalt concrete pavement.
 It generally consists of aggregate spread over a sprayed-on asphalt emulsion or cut-back asphalt cement.
 The aggregate is then embedded into the asphalt by rolling it, typically with a rubber-tired roller.
-This type of surface is described by a wide variety of regional terms including "chip seal", "tar and chip", "oil and stone", "seal coat", "sprayed seal", "surface dressing", "microsurfacing" or as simply "bitumen."
+This type of surface is described by a wide variety of regional terms including "chip seal", "tar and chip", "oil and stone", "seal coat", "sprayed seal", "surface dressing", "microsurfacing", "seal", or simply as "bitumen".

 BST is used on hundreds of miles of the Alaska Highway and other similar roadways in Alaska, the Yukon Territory, and northern British Columbia.
 The ease of application of BST is one reason for its popularity, but another is its flexibility, which is important when roadways are laid down over unstable terrain that thaws and softens in the spring.

 Other types of BSTs include micropaving, slurry seals and Novachip.
 These are laid down using specialized and proprietary equipment.
 They are most often used in urban areas where the roughness and loose stone associated with chip seals is considered undesirable.